Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Net Nanny uses a Social Media Protection feature to give you control over apps and services.
 You can block services you don’t want or select the ones you do.
 Net Nanny Content Filters can also be used to monitor internet surfing.

-A screenshot of Net Nanny Social Media Protection feature
+Net Nanny Social Media Protection

 Text messages